Please wait while the formulary information is being retrieved.

 Drug contraindication overview.

-Varenicline is contraindicated in patients with a known history of serious hypersensitivity reactions or skin reactions to the drug.
+*Known history of serious hypersensitivity reactions or skin reactions to varenicline.

-Varenicline is contraindicated in patients with a known history of serious hypersensitivity reactions or skin reactions to the drug.
+*Known history of serious hypersensitivity reactions or skin reactions to varenicline.

 There are 0 contraindications.